towerstorm/game/README.md

 ## Overview

-Tower Storm is a Multiplayer Tower Attack and Defense development kit that makes it easy for you to build the Tower Defense game you've always wanted to play.
-Have you played Tower Defense games in the past and felt they always looked the same?
-Just a few basic towers that shoot, maybe one that does AOE damage and that's it.
-Or perhaps you are a fan of the Tower Defense maps in Warcraft 3 or Starcraft with their amazing depth and variety, and want more of that.

-With Tower Storm you can go nuts creating the awesome ideas you've had, and it's completely free and open source.
+Tower Storm is a Multiplayer Tower Defense game development kit.
+Making it easy to create your own TD Game or just Maps / Towers / Minions / Gameplay / Abilities that you can play with friends, with little to no programming required.

+It's inspired by the TD maps in Warcraft 3 / Starcraft with their amazing depth and variety.
+But those games are old, not cross platform, hard to modify, and take a while to setup and get running.
+So Tower Storm aims to solve those issues and bring more creativity and fun back to the genre.

+Tower Storm is completely browser based and making your own modifications is as simple as changing some lines in a JSON file.
+Then to play your mod with friends just run the game and send them a link.

 ## Getting Started